The Complete Guide to Google Business Profile: How to Set Up, Optimize, and Dominate Local Search in 2025

 Post weekly—at minimum, 1-2 times per month

-Keep text 80-100 words, front-load important information
+Keep text to 80-100 words, front-load the important information

 Include high-quality images (1200x900 pixels)